Loan to Value Calculator

 Do I need a mortgage broker?

-Mortgage brokers – like the experts at L&C – will scour the market for you, looking for the right deal to suit your situation.
+Mortgage brokers – like the experts at Mortgage Advice Bureau – will scour the market for you, looking for the right deal to suit your situation.
 You can use a mortgage broker to help with a remortgage even if you plan to stay with your existing lender.
-They are also particularly helpful if you are self-employed, buying a Buy to Let or think your situation is unusual in any way.
+They can also be particularly helpful if you are self-employed, buying a Buy to Let or think your situation is unusual in any way.
 They will know the lenders and deals that will work for you.

 What Loan to Value do I need for a Buy to Let?